mabreyes/marcreyes.dev/README.md

 jekyll serve
 ```

+Licensed assets such as fonts are not included in this repository.
+You can purchase them at [https://lineto.com](https://lineto.com).

 The site can now be accessed at `localhost:4000`.
 This repo is open source so you can modify this template.
 However, please make some attributions to me, the owner (plagiarism is bad folks).